vasanthk/css-refresher-notes/README.md

 ​A CSS sprite is a performance optimization technique that combines multiple images into a single image called a sprite sheet or tile set.
 Sprites reduce network congestion by reducing the number of downloads needed to render a web page.

 While combining several images into one with sprites, all images are loaded with a single HTTP request.
 Browsers limit the number of concurrent requests a site can make and HTTP requests require a bit of handshaking.
-Thus, sprites are important for the same reasons that minifying and concatinating CSS and JavaScript are important.
+Thus, sprites are important for the same reasons that minifying and concatenating CSS and JavaScript are important.

 **Using Sprites in CSS**